-I have lived in Ashtead for nine years, with my wife, Patricia Wiltshire (also an Ashtead Independent Councillor).
+I have lived in Ashtead for 16 years, with my wife, Patricia Wiltshire (also an Ashtead Independent Councillor).
 I have come to value the village atmosphere, community spirit, and variety of social activities.
-Having so enjoyed and benefitted from my time in the village, I am pleased to be able to be actively involved in helping to address issues of concern to residents, and striving to preserve and promote all we value in Ashtead.
+Having so enjoyed and benefitted from my time in the village, I am pleased to be actively involved in helping to address issues of concern to residents, and striving to preserve and promote all we value in Ashtead.

-Born in Sheffield, after grammar school and university education, I became a research scientist.
+Born in Sheffield, after grammar school and university education, I became a research scientist working on diverse fungi.
 I served 14 years as Director of an intergovernmental scientific institute based at Kew, and then Egham.
 Before moving to Ashtead, I worked with a local authority in North London, successfully addressing land use issues of public concern.
-Now semi-retired, I am still active in research, with positions at several universities and institutions.
-I am particularly concerned with the diversity of living things, their conservation, relationship to the environment, and effects of pollutants.
-I am also involved in forensic work, along with my wife, and have honorary positions in several universities and at the Royal Botanic Gardens Kew and The Natural History Museum London.
+Now semi-retired, I am still active in research and editing, and particularly concerned with the diversity of living things, their conservation, relationship to the environment, and effects of pollutants.
+I am also involved in forensic work as an expert witness in both criminal and civil cases, along with my wife, and have honorary positions in several universities and at the Royal Botanic Gardens Kew and The Natural History Museum London.
 I have been president of various national and international scientific organizations, served on the Council of English Nature (now Natural England), and was appointed CBE for services to science in 1996.

 I was previously a member of the Ashtead Residents’ Association Standing Committee, and as a member of Ashtead Community Vision, my wife and I undertook a review of our entire Green Belt, in connection with the preparation of our Neighbourhood Development Plan.
-I am currently working with the Ashtead Residents Association to establish a system of voluntary tree wardens, and also serve as Chair of St Stephen’s House Surgery Patients’ Participation Group, which aims to support the practice, facilitate communication with patients, and provide a patient voice on health issues.
+I initiated Ashtead’s system of voluntary tree wardens, and have served as Chair of St Stephen’s House Surgery Patients’ Participation Group.
+I am currently a Trustee and Editor of the Leatherhead and District Local History Society.